-13. Visitor reports and ACG's decision
+13. Visitor outcomes letter and AQA's decision

-The RCPod visitors report will contain the RCPod's final recommendation to the ACG regarding the sufficiency of a programme and is based on the achievement of the Standards for Education and Training.
-Reports highlight where there is insufficient, contradictory or inadequate evidence to demonstrate a requirement.
-Comments on library facilities, funding or admissions are not usually discussed in reports unless these relate directly to any failure to meet a requirement under the Standards of Education and Training and/or Standards for the Foot Health Workforce.
-Draft reports will be shared with education providers for factual accuracy and for feedback in advance of being finalised.
-Final reports will contain a recommendation to the ACG from the visiting panel regarding the sufficiency of a programme for accreditation of future graduating/completing cohorts.
+The RCPod visitors' outcomes letter will contain the RCPod's final recommendation to the AQA regarding the sufficiency of a programme and is based on the achievement of the Standards for Education and Training.
+Outcomes highlight where there is insufficient, contradictory or inadequate evidence to demonstrate a requirement.
+Comments on library facilities, funding or admissions are not usually discussed in the letter unless these relate directly to any failure to meet a requirement under the Standards of Education and Training and/or Standards for the Foot Health Workforce.
+The Outcomes letter will contain a recommendation to the AQA from the visiting panel regarding the sufficiency of a programme for accreditation of future graduating/completing cohorts.